tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

 This new total is referred to as the adjusted XP total, and it is compared against the different XP thresholds for the PCs to determine the encounter's difficulty.

-Putting this all together, balancing an encounter's difficulty can be expressed as an attempt to balance the following equation,
+Putting this all together, determining an encounter's difficulty can be expressed as an attempt to balance the following equation,

 \begin{align}
     \sum_i \XP\_{\,\PC}\left(L\_{i}, \diff\,\right) = \EM\left(N,M\right) \cdot \sum_i \XP\_{\,\NPC}\left(\CR\_{i}\,\right)\,. \label{eq:encounter-balance-equation-dmg}